kuldeep-in/kuldeep-in/README.md

 # 😎 About me

-- 🔭 I’m currently working on Azure OpenAI and Azure Cognitive Serviecs
+- 🔭 Solutions Architect
-- 🌱 I’m currently learning even more about AI
+- 🌱 Engineering, AI/ML
 - 👯 I’m looking to collaborate on any good idea!
 - 💬 Ask me about anything you want!
 - 📫 How to reach me: See below!